 This chemotype contains compounds with a hydroxyl group at the C-20 position and is further divided into two groups based on the stereochemistry of the side chain.
-The first group includes compounds with an $\alpha$ -oriented side e Withanolide G f Withanolide J chain, like withanolides E and F, while the second group comprises compounds with a $\beta$ -oriented side chain, like withanolides G and J. In addition, a hydroxyl group at the C-17 position is common to both withanolides E and J. Notably, Chemotype III also features three distinct double bonds located in the A, B, and C rings of certain compounds.
+The first group includes compounds with an α -oriented side chain, like withanolides E and F, while the second group comprises compounds with a β-oriented side chain, like withanolides G and J. In addition, a hydroxyl group at the C-17 position is common to both withanolides E and J. Notably, Chemotype III also features three distinct double bonds located in the A, B, and C rings of certain compounds.